-The temperature in the mountains can vary from 30C during the day to 0C in the evenings.
-Add some windchill on summit day, and it could be somewhat cooler.
-In Leh the temperatures vary between 15 - 35C.
+The temperature in the mountains can vary from 30C during the day to 0C n the evenings.
+Add some windchill on summit day and it could be somewhat cooler.
+In Leh the temperature can vary between 15 - 35C.

 Travel

-Where do I meet my 360 leader?
+Where do I meet my Leader?

-Your guide will generally meet you at the airport, at the check-in desk look for someone wearing a 360 logo!
-Specific details will be confirmed nearer your departure.
+Your guide will generally meet you at the airport.
+At the check-in desk look for someone wearing a 360 logo.

-India | 6,250m FAQ'S Where should I book flights to if I'm booking them myself?
-You will need to book flights to and from Leh.
-You will be shared the flight details the rest of your team are booked on to, and will be directed to book flights that correspond to these where possible.
-Insurance Do I need special insurance for this expedition?
-You must carry individual travel insurance to take part in the expedition.
+India | 6,153m FAQ'S Insurance Do I need special insurance fro this expedition?
+You must carry individual travel insurance to take part in the trek.
 We cannot take you on the mountain without proof of insurance.
-It is your responsibility to ensure that you have the appropriate insurance for your intended trip to include, at a minimum, medical evacuation and coverage up to the maximum altitude of this trip.
-Your insurance details are requested on the booking form, however this can be arranged at a later date, though we would always suggest having cancellation insurance in place at the time of booking.
-360 Expeditions will be requesting your insurance details 8 weeks before your departure if we have not received them prior to this.
-Links to insurance companies past trekkers have used can be found here.
+It is your responsibility to ensure that you have the appropriate insurance for your intended trip.
+To include medical evacuation and coverage up to the maximum altitude of this trip.
+Your insurance details are requested on the booking form, however this can be arranged at a later date.
+360 Expeditions will be requesting your insurance details 8 weeks before your departure.
 Training Any tips on how I can maximise my chances of success?
 The 360 training programs have been devised to be expedition specific.
 Use these as a guide but also feel free to contact us for individual advice on how to best incorporate the most suitable fitness program with your own lifestyle.
 The idea is to increase the intensity of the exercise over 4 to 6 months before you leave for the expedition.
 Concentrate on cardiovascular work-outs during the initial weeks by taking short runs when time allows and try to spend at least 2 weekends a month going on long duration walks (longer than 6 hrs) carrying a rucksack of around 10kg.
 As you get stronger increase this rate of exercise and the duration by walking every weekend and running 5km every second day.
 A focused regime will not only prepare your body for carrying minor loads but will harden your body against the big days on the mountain itself.
 In addition the weekend walks will help break in your boots and get you used to your equipment.
-In combination this will pay dividends when you reach Kang Yatse 2 because even though you can't train for altitude your body will be ready for arduous days and you will be familiar with how to best use your equipment.
-Several excellent training plans can also be found online to prepare you for this ascent.
-Check the thorough advice offered by UpHill Athlete.
+In combination this will pay dividends when you reach Stok Kangri because even though you can't train for altitude your body will be ready for arduous days and you will be familiar with how to best use your equipment.

-India | 6,250m FAQ'S Finance When is the money due for this expedition?
+India | 6,153m FAQ'S Finance When is the money due for this expedition?
 What kind of payment do you accept?
-Generally speaking, deposits are due upon booking, as we need to book your international flights well in advance.
+Generally speaking deposits are due upon booking as we need to book your international flights well in advance.
 The full amount should be paid 4 months prior to departure.
 However having said this, our aim is to get you to the top of this mountain and we understand that personal financial situations can vary.
 Please contact our friendly office crew to discuss a suitable payment plan if monthly payments would make life easier.
 What is your cancellation policy?
 What is your refund policy?
 Please read our terms and conditions carefully before you depart.
 360 Expeditions highly recommends trip cancellation insurance for all expeditions.
 Due to the nature and heavy costs of government and operator permits we must adhere to a stringent refund policy.
 Money: what currency should I take?